-Council Tax Support - This is sometimes called Council Tax Reduction and is available to people in Harrow who have a low income and less than £16,000 in savings or receive certain means tested benefits such as those listed above.
+Council Tax Support - This is sometimes called Council Tax Reduction and is available to people in Harrow who have a low income and less than £16,000 in savings or receive certain means tested benefits as detailed above.
+This can provide help with your Council Tax bill.